Skip to content Skip to Menu KAL Accessibility Statement

 The book’s first chapter describes twenty-one of the “best” edible mushrooms, accompanied by a basic description of appearance, origin, and flavor, as well as Yvonne Skargon’s charming illustrations.
 Recipes, pulled from historical and contemporary sources, follow.
 Easily one of the most useful works on mushroom cookery to this day.

-We offer here a signed 1983 American edition (Knopf) in Fine condition other than being price-clipped and showing the first signs of foxing along the top edge.
+We offer here the first US printing (Knopf) in Very Good condition with a lightly shelfworn jacket.
 An important work deserving of a place of honor on the shelf.

 Shopping Cart